-Retail accounts for 64% of the uses in Pitman, which is slightly higher than the averages of 57% for all downtowns and 60% for the least impacted downtowns.
+Retail accounts for 61% of the uses in Merchantville's downtown, which is nearly the same as the of 60% for the least impacted downtowns.
+The average for all downtowns was 57%.

-In the least impacted downtowns, the share of Food & Beverage (FB) and General Merchandise, Apparel, Furnishings & Other (GAFO) retailers was nearly the same as Pitman at 30% and 38%, respectively.
-On average, as the share of each of these increased the Pandemic Impact Score decreased.
+In the least impacted downtowns, Food & Beverage (FB) and General Merchandise, Apparel, Furnishings & Other (GAFO) retailers each make up larger shares at 30% and 38% respectively.
+However, in the least impacted downtowns, Neighborhood Goods & Services (NGS) retailers made up 30% of all retail, and in general, as the share of NGS retailers increased so did the Pandemic Impact Score.